Hunt for Austin bomber frustrated police before breakthrough

 "They're saying, 'Who's trying to blow you up?'
 They're trying to do the whole thing, 'Help us help you, because they're not going to miss again,'" said Mark McCrimmon, an Austin attorney who represents the neighbor.

-It wouldn't be the last wrong lead in the three-week manhunt that eventually led to Mark Anthony Conditt, an unemployed community college dropout who blew himself up Wednesday as officers closed in.
+It wouldn't be the last wrong lead in the three-week search that eventually led to Mark Anthony Conditt, an unemployed community college dropout who blew himself up Wednesday as officers closed in.

-By the time the suspect was dead, his explosives had killed two people, badly wound four others and unnerved people across the Texas capital.
+The manhunt intensified after more explosions in the weeks that followed House's death.
+By the time the suspect too was dead, his bombs had killed two people, badly wound four others and unnerved the Texas capital.

 On Thursday, authorities gave no indication they were any closer to understanding why Conditt did it.
-Austin Police Chief Brian Manley said the bomber left behind a 25-minute cellphone video that amounted to a confession but revealed no clear motive.
+Austin Police Chief Brian Manley said the bomber left behind a 25-minute cellphone recording that amounted to a confession but revealed no clear motive.

 It's one last mystery in a case that police struggled to crack.
 More than 500 federal agents swarmed Austin in what Rep. Michael McCaul, chairman of the House Homeland Security Committee, called the nation's largest bombing manhunt since the 2013 Boston Marathon attacks.

-Note: This story has been corrected to show that the second and third bombings went off on March 12, not May 12.